carkod/Canvas-React-Node-MySQL/README.md

  Note that the development build is not optimized.
  To create a production build, use npm run build.
 ```
 You can now point your browser to http://localhost:3000/!

+If you are curious how to re-create this app from scratch, [we've documented most of the steps](#If you want to start from scratch, this were our steps)

 ## Install or update NVM and Node (if you haven't done so)